 Using Storage Spaces Direct in guest virtual machine clusters

-You can deploy Storage Spaces Direct on a cluster of physical servers, or on virtual machine guest clusters as discussed in this topic.
-This type of deployment delivers virtual shared storage across a set of VMs on top of a private or public cloud so that application high availability solutions can be used to increase the availability of applications.
+You can deploy Storage Spaces Direct on a cluster of physical servers or on virtual machine (VM) guest clusters as discussed in this topic.
+This type of deployment delivers virtual shared storage across a set of VMs on top of a private or public cloud.
+This allows you to use application high availability solutions.

 Deploying in Azure Iaas VM guest clusters

-Azure templates have been published decrease the complexity, configure best practices, and speed of your Storage Spaces Direct deployments in an Azure Iaas VM.
+Azure templates have been published to decrease complexity, configure best practices, and speed your Storage Spaces Direct deployments in an Azure Iaas VM.
 This is the recommended solution for deploying in Azure.

 The following considerations apply when deploying Storage Spaces Direct in a virtualized environment.

-Azure templates will automatically configure the below considerations for you and are the recommended solution when deploying in Azure IaaS VMs.
+Azure templates will automatically configure the following considerations for you and they are the recommended solution when deploying in Azure IaaS VMs.

-Minimum of 2 nodes and maximum of 3 nodes
+Minimum of two nodes and maximum of three nodes

-3-node deployments can tolerate 1 node down and the loss of 1 or more disks on another node.
-If 2 nodes are shutdown then the virtual disks we be offline until one of the nodes returns.
+Three-node deployments can tolerate one node down and the loss of one or more disks on another node.
+If two nodes shut down, then the virtual disks will be offline until one of the nodes returns.

-Configure the virtual machines to be deployed across fault domains
+Configure the VMs to be deployed across fault domains

 Hyper-V – Configure AntiAffinityClassNames on the VMs to separate the VMs across nodes

-VMware – Configure VM-VM Anti-Affinity rule by Creating a DRS Rule of type ‘Separate Virtual Machines” to separate the VMs across ESX hosts.
+VMware – Configure the VM-VM Anti-Affinity rule by creating a DRS Rule of type "Separate Virtual Machines" to separate the VMs across ESX hosts.
 Disks presented for use with Storage Spaces Direct should use the Paravirtual SCSI (PVSCSI) adapter.
 For PVSCSI support with Windows Server, consult https://kb.vmware.com/s/article/1010398.

-Leverage low latency / high performance storage - Azure Premium Storage managed disks are required
+Use low latency / high performance storage such as Azure Premium SSD managed disks or faster

 Deploy a flat storage design with no caching devices configured

-Minimum of 2 virtual data disks presented to each VM (VHD / VHDX / VMDK)
+Use a minimum of two virtual data disks presented to each VM (VHD / VHDX / VMDK)

 This number is different than bare-metal deployments because the virtual disks can be implemented as files that aren't susceptible to physical failures.